 If you suspect you have a disability and have been previously documented as an individual with a disability or if you have a disability that is impacting your academic performance, you will need to apply and provide documentation of that disability to DSS.
 This documentation must be supplied by a qualified professional who is licensed or certified to diagnose the disability in question.

 College students are regarded as adults therefore the students are responsible for their own accommodation requests and other disability-related decisions.
-However, students may want to have an open dialogue with their parents for a source of support.
+However, students may want to have an open dialogue with their parents or family for a source of support.

 All academic accommodations are based on the student’s documentation and an initial registration meeting with a DSS accommodation coordinator.
 Examples of some accommodations include: distraction-reduced testing at the Test Accommodation Center (TAC), extended time for testing, audio recording lectures, housing accommodations, text-to-speech/speech-to-text software, and other assistive technology.

 When sending my faculty notification emails, why don’t I see all of my testing accommodations listed?

 When requesting your accommodations on your Faculty Notification Emails, you will NOT see all your testing accommodations listed (such as, 1.5x extended time or breaks).
 To double check the testing accommodations you are approved for, you can click the “My Eligibility” tab on SAM.
 All the alternative testing/quizzes accommodations listed, WILL be sent in your notification emails, if you check the box marked “Alternative Testing/Quizzes (Will be Itemized on Letter)” when requesting your accommodations.